Knishes with Root Vegetable Mash (In Puff Pastry)

 If you’re looking for Jewish New Year holiday recipes, check out our recipe ideas for a Rosh Hashanah menu.

-If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟in the recipe card below.
-And if you REALLY like it, consider a review in the comments.
-Thanks very much!
+If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟with a comment in the recipe card below.
+Thanks so much!

-Knish Recipe with Root Vegetable Mash
+Knishes with Root Vegetable Mash (In Puff Pastry)

 Ingredients